manuellara/COVIDdashboard/Readme.md

 #### <b>Please note that the .env file for the Dockerfile is not included in this repo</b>

 ## Result
-If the process runs successfully, a MS Teams webhook should be sent to the 'Automate' channel
+If the process runs successfully, a MS Teams webhook should be sent to a private channel